robenkleene/prism/manual/src/build-delta-from-source.md

-# Build delta from source
+# Build prism from source

 You'll need to [install the rust tools](https://www.rust-lang.org/learn/get-started).
 Then: